sp872-Sarang/Interactive-Lab-Hub/Lab 1/README.md

 <br>Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.
 <br>Alumi - Ashley Dai

-# Staging Interaction, Part 2

-<br>This describes the second week's work for this lab activity.

-## Prep (to be done before Lab on Wednesday)

-<br>You will be assigned three partners from another group.
-Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
-Guess the scene and the goals of the character.
-Ask them about anything that wasn’t clear.

-\*\***Summarize feedback from your partners here.**\*\*
-<br>Evan Lin: It would be better to change the color of the light gradually.
-<br>Donal Michael Thomas Lowsley-Williams: better to sketch the device in 3d instead of 2d.
-<br>Sara Wang: Turn off the light when the room is at the desired temperature.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*